SimonPadbury/baselayer-3/_src/colors.md

 nextLink: "Forms"
 ---

-Baselayer’s color utility class system is based on using the modern CSS `oklch()` function and a series of interpolated lightness level variables that enable the lightness level utility classes to work.
-The lightnsses for color each class are not pre-created, unlike with other CSS frameworks.
+<p class="t-lg">Baselayer’s color utility class system is based on using the modern CSS <code>oklch()</code> function and a series of interpolated lightness level variables that enable the lightness level utility classes to work.
+The lightnsses for color each class are not pre-created, unlike with other CSS frameworks.</p>

-So in the HTML, you first choose the color utility class, then you choose the lightness level class separately.
-Handled this way, the stylesheet doesn’t need to be loaded with lighness classes for every color — most of which you’d never use.
+In the HTML, you first choose the color utility class, then you choose the lightness level class separately.
+Handled this way, the stylesheet doesn’t need to be loaded with lighness classes for every color — most of which you would never use.

 The `oklch()` function has been [baseline: widely available](https://developer.mozilla.org/en-US/docs/Glossary/Baseline/Compatibility) since March 2023.
 All “evergreen” browsers (Chrome, Edge, Firefox, Safari) have capability to use it (see [Can I use](https://caniuse.com/?search=color-mix())).

-In setting up the lightness utility classes, Baselayer’s `oklch()` formulas take the hue (h) and chroma (c) values out of the base color variables, and adjusts the lightness level (l) to 50% (matching Baselayer’s built-in middle lightness, i.e. `--l500`).
-This enables a _perceptually uniform_ system of lightness levels.
+In setting up the lightness utility classes, Baselayer’s `oklch()` formulas use the hue (h) and chroma (c) values out of the theme color variables.
+The lightness levels `*-100` trough `*-900` are _perceptually uniform_.

-The five Baselayer built-in theme colors are set using Hex `#` codes).
-But if/when you add your own in all other color system, the `oklch( ... )` formulas can handle it.

-Example using background `bg-*` utility classes:
+Demo using background `bg-*` utility classes:

 <div class="full-bleed my-3 p-2 flex flex-center flex-wrap">
   <div style="width: clamp(96px, 15cqi, 208px)">